Learn about CORS and how to enable it on your Object Storage buckets.

 Configuration example

-that uses JavaScript (React, Angular, or any frontend framework) to query media files hosted in an Object Storage container (https://my-media.s3.us-east-va.io.cloud.ovh.us/
+Let's assume you have a frontend web application hosted on https://my-app.xyz that uses JavaScript (React, Angular, or any frontend framework) to query media files hosted in an Object Storage container (https://my-media.s3.us-east-va.io.cloud.ovh.us/).

-We enable CORS on the my-media container:
+Enable CORS on the my-media bucket:

 The cors.json file contains the following configuration: